princeprijwal/STEPIN-PROJECT/1_Requirements/README.md

 # Requirements

 ## Introduction
-In this project the user is able to access a phone book directory that will can be accessed by only authoried owners and can do various functions like input the list of names and their info and can modify it.
+In this project the user is able to access a phone book directory that will can be accessed and can do various functions like input the list of names and their info and can modify it.

 ## Objective

 The main objectives of this project are:
 *  To write all the importnt info about a person
 *  To perform search to find the info.
 *  To modify any changes in their infos.
 *  To delete anyone or person's credentials if they want.

 ## SWOT ANALYSIS
 ## Strength
-* Can only be accessed by authorized person
 *  Can save details of any identity info for future reference.
 *  Can Modify any input by inputting their name.
 *  Can Delete any info directly by giving the name of the person.
 ## Weakness
 *  if the Input name is of same name and u want to search nd modify it it will show you the 1st one and neglect the second one.
 *  if user input the same name on 2 different info it will delete both.
 ## Opportunities
 *  It will be helpful to save the registry for future thet will have the info's of your important ones.
 ## Threats
 *  if you have written the name wrong you cannnot modify it as name is acting as a primary key.

 ## ***4 W's and 1 H***
 ## Who
-Anyone who have the Password can access the Project.
+Anyone who wants to keep the details of anyone.
 ## What
 This project is concerned about saving the important info about persons for our purpose.
 ## When